germayneng/template-_githubpages/_posts/2017-12-08-Various_methods_for_target_encoding.md

 $$

 The weight to control the contribution of the target encoding for each categorical.
 Although the implementaion of target encoding is slightly different.
 Now, smoothing function is a parameter where you can tune as well.

+## Conclusion

+In short, target encoding is a really powerful advance feature engineering method.
+However, target encoding is no free lunch.
+I have found instances where it [fell short](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction) as opposed to simpler techniques like [one hot encoding](https://en.wikipedia.org/wiki/One-hot).
+More importantly, do know the trade-offs and be very careful in implementation because doing it wrong will result in heavy leakages.